JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_usage_part_3.md

 If you notice we are installing `munin` itself as well as `munin-node` since `munin` can act as a centralized hub for the data `munin-node` generates.
 In this case we are going to host `munin` and `munin-node` on the same server.

-Now, when `munin` is installed, it sets up a symbolic link from it’s default Apache config to the real Apache config area.
+Now, when `munin` is installed, it sets up a symbolic link from it’s default `apache` config to the real `apache` config area.
 I’m not so into that.
 So I like to remove that symbolic link:

     sudo rm /etc/apache2/conf.d/munin